 It’s worth considering that Encore not sucking as much as it could have—and perhaps should have—was the turning point in his career.
 He chickened out.
 The cover art, his massacre-suicide at the end (not to mention the album insert’s fetishistic photographic diagramming of it), the ridiculous gag reel of a middle section—it all points to Eminem trying to destroy himself, to end his career.
 He lost the power to create controversy with “edginess,” so he offended the only way that was left: by being awful.
 If his “mature” content had lost its power to shock, what about immaturity?
 For a third of the album, he threatens to burp and fart his way to oblivion while pretending to be Triumph The Insult Comic Dog.
 (To Hell in a hand puppet!)
 When the general public was perhaps finally ready to accept that he was serious about his craft and here to stay, he didn’t just thumb his nose, he picked it and wiped his finger on the brand new wallpaper.

-The album has some brilliant bits of self-deconstruction.
+The album has some neat bits of self-deconstruction.
 “Just Lose It” points to the underlying vacuity of all his lead singles.
 On “Rain Man,” the guy who launched his career by telling everyone what his name is (“My Name Is”––SSLP) forgets his name.
 The “most meanest MC on this Earth” (“The Way I Am”) wonders, “Why are you being so mean?” (“Big Weenie”).
 Even the signature double E’s in the title have had their traditional orientations reversed on the cover (which his name isn’t on), facing outward rather than inward.
 He brags about being able to do anything he wants (including, but not limited to: repeating verses, pointing out that a song is about nothing, admitting that he is sabotaging material, and adopting irritating cartoon voices), confident that “you will love it” (“Ass Like That”).
 “Nobody is safe from me—no, not even me,” he admits on “Ass Like That.”
 During the final skit, he fires the gun he’d been waving around for half a decade.

 …But as that image suggests, none of it ended up having the effect I suspect he originally intended because he didn’t follow through (“I don’t think my joke is working!
 I must flee!”—“Ass Like That”).
-Instead of an ingenious Scud missile aimed at his own overblown ego and iconic persona, he ended up with an album that was weird, but also boring and mediocre due to its first and final thirds containing bland attempts at more “serious” music.
+Instead of a missile aimed at his own overblown ego and iconic persona, he ended up with an album that was weird, but also boring and mediocre due to its first and final thirds containing bland attempts at more “serious” music.
 It’s obvious, though, that he was completely burned out.
 Even the first verse of “Mosh”—allegedly an ambitious protest song—is yet another tiring recapitulation of his rise to fame.

 His instincts to set the whole damn thing on fire were spot on, and would’ve been the perfect capstone to the “just don’t give a fuck” attitude he’d been touting from day one.
 I would’ve thought that was hilarious, at least.
-People would go, “I don’t know, Chris, I think Eminem might’ve given a fuck…” and I’d be like, “Encore.”
+People would go, “I don’t know, I think Eminem might’ve given a fuck…” and I’d respond: “Encore.”
 Plus, if he was interested in continuing to make music (which was certainly debatable at that point), this imagined Encore would’ve been great for his creative sanity, functioning as a pressure release that lowered and, more importantly, challenged expectations on his own terms.
 While he’s theoretically at it, why not take the act to its logical conclusion and drop the Eminem moniker altogether?
 Leave it and all its baggage in the flaming rubble of a carnivalesque suicide showcasing the grotesque results of Marshall Mathers’ Grand Eminem Experiment.